Why geography should not decide care: the story behind NNHF’s founding

 Evolving for continued impact

 Today, the mission is unchanged: earlier diagnosis, care closer to home, and systemic change that lasts.
-NNHF keeps adapting: building new partnerships, using new technologies, and amplifying local voices.
+NNHF keeps adapting: new partnerships, using new technologies, and amplifying local voices.

 Stay tuned!
 As healthcare evolves, so do we and we are looking forward to sharing some updates with you soon.